PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 17:42:58
+Last updated: 2024-04-07 17:43:33
-Random Quote: When I'm king in my own right, I'm going to outlaw beets.  -  Tommen Baratheon
+Random Quote: Summer: "I think it's in our best interest to work as a team."
+Morty: "Yeah, most people would call that 'family'." - Morty Smith